Dice-K39/React_Redux_Project/README.md

 6. Run `npm install`.
 7. Start the app by typing `npm start`.

+**Note: Both client and server-side will start on port 3000.
+Change the client-side port to a different port number by creating a .env in the main directory of the frontend folder and insert `PORT=a_Number` in the file replacing a_Number with a 4 digit number.**

 ## Contributing

 Bug reports and pull requests are welcome on [GitHub](https://github.com/Dice-K39/React_Redux_Project).